NicolasHubner/TransportApp/README.md

 # TransportApp

-This project consists of transportation app
+This project consists of delivery app of diferent types of products

 ## Before running the project